 Let us know!
 Click here to leave feedback.

-There are no official integrations between MongoDB Atlas and other infrastructure as code tools such as Chef, Puppet, Ansible, or CloudFormation.
-However, customers are welcome to use the Atlas public API to connect to Atlas resources.
+There are no official integrations between MongoDB Atlas and other infrastructure as code tools such as Chef, Puppet, or Ansible.

 HashiCorp Terraform is often listed alongside Chef, Puppet, Ansible, CloudFormation, and other tools under the category of infrastructure as code.
 However, the IaC label actually includes several distinct capabilities, each with different approaches and implications.